crispweed/swapbill_full/README.md

 from the downloaded source tree.
 (You'll need to ensure that third party dependencies are met, before running the client, or you'll get an error message telling you to do this.)

-The project is currently hosted on <https://github.com/crispweed/swapbill>, so you can get the client source code with:
+At the time of writing, the project is hosted on <https://github.com/crispweed/swapbill>, and you can get the client source code with:

 ```
 ~/git $ git clone https://github.com/crispweed/swapbill